Services for Students

 - Norris House was named for Louis Norris, a past president of the College.
 This was the second men's residence hall, and it was built in 1956.
-This hall became co-ed in 1980 and is now a co-ed, community style hall.
+This hall became co-ed in 1980 and is a community-style hall.

-- Rutledge Hall, a co-ed, suite style hall, was built by the MacMurray family in 1937.
+- Rutledge Hall, a co-ed, suite-style hall built by the MacMurray family in 1937.
 It was named after Ann Rutledge, a sweetheart of Abraham Lincoln.

 - Cable Television — All residence hall rooms have a coaxial cable hookup.

 - Internet — All residence halls have both wired and wireless internet access in each room.
-If problems exist with the internet connectivity, please report them to Technology Services on the third floor of Katherine Hall.
+If problems exist with the internet please report them to Information Technology.

 All members of MacMurray College may operate a motor vehicle on campus.
 Vehicles parked in campus lots must be registered and display a current parking sticker.
 Parking stickers are available at the Office of Student Life.
 Vehicle registration must be completed within seven days of the beginning of the semester.